felangga/felangga.github.io/_posts/2023-06-20-restore-apple-keyboard.md

 ---
 layout: post
 title: "Apple Mechanical Keyboard Restoration"
+categories: ["Restoration"]
+tags: ["Macintosh", "Apple", "Keyboard"]
 ---

-I got this beautiful old keyboard from my friend, it is Apple mechanical keyboard from 1986.
-Why do I love this keyboard? because it's mechanical, and I believe that a mechanical keyboard has longer age than a membrane keyboard.
+I got this beautiful old keyboard from my friend, it is an Apple mechanical keyboard from 1986.
+Why do I love this keyboard? because it's mechanical, and I believe that a mechanical keyboard has a longer age than a membrane keyboard.
 The keycaps mostly use PBT plastic, but the plastic cover case and the space button are made with ABS plastic so it is yellowing over time.
 So I decided to restore the plastic using an H2O2 solution.

 ## Before restoration
 This is the picture before the restoration